markpbaggett/rfta_data_models/docs/source/data/1_fedora_object.rst

 About
 -----

-This page describes the unique datastreams related to a Fedora object.
+This page describes the content model of an RFTA oral history and the  unique datastreams related to each Fedora object.
 If the datastream is more than a binary and needs further explanation, it is hyperlinked and described in future pages.

 Unique Datastreams
 ------------------